pltaylor16/CombineHarvesterFlow/README.md

 There are issues with pip-installed versions of jax on some machines.
 If this is an issue, you can also follow the alternative install instructions below.

-On GPU machines you will then have to reinstall jax with your correct CUDA version
+On GPU machines you will then either have to pre or post pip install a CUDA version of jax to run CombineHarvesterFlow on GPU.
+See the jax documentation for more details.

 ## Alternative installation instructions